Frequently Asked Questions

 Are there student-directed and student-produced shows?

 Student productions are abundant.
 Many senior theatre majors direct a one-act play, supported by student designers, actors and staff, as well as a faculty mentor.
-Our active student theatre group, the Anthony Aston Players, sponsors entirely student produced plays; recent offerings have included This Is Our Youth, Sylvia, Steel Magnolias, God Of Carnage, Independence, The Mistakes Madeleine Made, and many others.
-Brazilian Jambush was a recent student production featuring poetry, live music, and tap dancing under the umbrella of Brazilian inspiration and arts.
+Our active student theatre group, the Anthony Aston Players, sponsors entirely student produced plays; along with Studio Series, and as a senior honors project.
+Recent offerings have included Proof, Gruesome Playground Injuries, The Two Gentlemen of Verona, The American Century, Vito On the Beach, A Bright Room Called Day, The Tiny Closet, Sick, The Eye of the Beholder, and many others.

 Will I get to direct?